 The main benefit is the ability to notify the user when a PDU loses power — this allows for quick remediation by identifying where and when an outage occurs.

-Thanks Paul, and thank you guys for watching.
+Thanks, Paul and thank you guys for watching.
 We hope you found this video helpful.

-We have any video requests be sure to leave them in the comments below.
+If you have any video requests be sure to leave them in the comments below.

 Also make sure you click that "Subscribe" button, and give this video a thumbs up if you enjoyed it.